rbaas293/pythonR-Final-Project/README.md

-# Final Project for `CS2005C - INTRO PROGRAMMING PYTHON AND R` at *University of Cincinnati*.
+# Final Project for CS2005C - INTRO PROGRAMMING PYTHON AND R at *The University of Cincinnati*.